schwarz-e/schwarz-e.github.io/mbe-simulations.md

 - `-i <input>.feb` - Input file name
 - `-import ./FEMbeCmm.so` - Path to the MBE plugin

-**Important: the `-import ./FEMbeCmm.so` flag lets the solver know to import your plugin.
+**Important: The `-import ./FEMbeCmm.so` flag lets the solver know to import your plugin.
 If you exclude this flag, it will not be able to run an MBE input file.**

-MBE simultions are more computationally efficient and can typically be run on a local machine.
+MBE simulations are more computationally efficient and can typically be run on a local machine.

 # 7. Configuring Simulations

-The `<Material>` section of the .feb file specifies that you are using the MBE material, which is implemented through the FEBio solver.
+The `<Material>` section of the .feb file specifies that you are using the MBE user material, which is implemented through the FEBio solver.

 ```xml
 <Material>